dbt-labs/docs.getdbt.com/website/blog/analytics-craft/2022-02-07-customer-360-view-census-playbook.md

 ---
-title: "The JaffleGaggle story: modeling a customer 360 view in dbt"
+title: "The JaffleGaggle story: data modeling for a customer 360 view"
 description: "The core challenge of building a customer 360 view is identity resolution.
 How do you map individual users of a freemium product to potential customer accounts?"
 slug: customer-360-view-identity-resolution